Barbie: A Christmas Carol

 Is it any good?

-As young Kelly points out during the movie, Barbie stories usually focus on a near-perfect heroine.
-In this case, it's refreshing that Eden seems nearly all bad.
+Barbie stories usually focus on a near-perfect heroine; in this case, it's refreshing that Eden seems nearly all bad.
 The visit to Christmas Past is especially illuminating, and the scenes of Eden celebrating the holiday with the welcoming Beadnell family during happier, if less famous, days are touching.
 Catherine's work with orphans who happen to sing in perfect harmony is a little over the top, but a nice chance to discuss the place that helping others has in a family holiday celebration.
 The computer animation is delightful, and the soundtrack, played by the Czech Philharmonic Chamber Orchestra, is filled with familiar Christmas carols.

 The fact that Tiny Tim, in the original Dickens story, is now Tiny Tammy is as good an indication as any that this movie is aimed squarely at little girls, but anyone who enjoys a good comeuppance will appreciate Barbie's take on the holiday tale.